 This coalition provides a platform for CSOs, at all levels, to consult and collaborate with a view to maximize the impact of their efforts.

-The CSOs who are part of our Network have been taking extraordinary efforts to positively impact the fight against NTDs.
-In fact, 647 people have been mobilized across Guinea, Niger and Senegal, including 82 Parliamentarians, 80 journalists, 80 prefects and mayors, 221 community leaders, 125 civil society actors, and 59 communal technical services.
+The CSOs that are part of our network have made extraordinary efforts to have a positive impact on the fight against NTDs.
+As a result, 1,779 people were mobilized across Benin, Burkina Faso, Guinea, Niger and Senegal, including 104 parliamentarians, 130 journalists, 288 local authorities (prefects and mayors), 333 community leaders, 870 civil society actors and 254 members of communal technical services.

 Commitment of local elected officials to integrate NTDs in their Operational Plans of Territorial Communities with a strong emphasis on the mobilization of endogenous resources.